Return to Index

 Alternative Repetition Penalty

-Note: ARP has an extremely strong effect and can make your output strange if not set to relatively low values.
+Note: ARP has an extremely strong effect and can make your output strange if not set to low values.

 Alternate Repetition Penalty uses two parameters: Presence and Frequency.